 Main Changes To IBC and CSL

-1. Changes to taxation of Seychelles IBCs and CSLs
+1. Changes to the taxation of Seychelles IBCs and CSLs

 On 16 September 2021, Seychelles finalised refinements to its tax regime to allay concerns of the EU and the OECD in order to secure its removal from the EU blacklist on 5 October 2021.

-Seychelles Business Tax Act (Cap 20) was amended to ensure that the following applies for companies that are members of a multinational group:
+Seychelles Business Tax Act (Cap 20) was amended to ensure that the following applies to companies that are members of a multinational group:

 - Activities performed abroad by a permanent establishment of a Seychelles company will be exempt from tax in Seychelles, with foreign income from activities that are not sufficient to qualify as a permanent establishment remaining taxable in Seychelles.